 Montessori materials support student’s independent practice of new skills.
 Abstract concepts such as addition, and even quadratic equations, are presented through hands-on materials that invite students to explore, discover and practice.
 This independent practice keeps students engaged and actively learning throughout the day.
 As student understanding grows, their use of materials decreases and they experience a tangible sense of success.

 Success in today’s global environment requires more than skill mastery.
 Students also need to be able to apply those skills to real world situations.
 Students also need to be able to think creatively, communicate their ideas, work collaboratively and take responsibility and ownership of themselves and their work.
 At Robert Frost Public Charter School we foster these critical 21st Century Skills through project experiences.
 Students engage in a variety of Project Based Learning experiences.
 Some are student-driven, based on a child’s own curiosity or passion.
 Others are structured by teachers and challenge students to work with diverse individuals, reach into the community, apply new knowledge or gain a deeper understanding of important topics.
 All project experiences provides students with opportunities to develop organizational, leadership, communication and personal management skills.

-All Robert Frost Public Charter School students also benefit from Spanish language instruction and the integration of the Spanish language within the core curriculum.
-Students learn vocabulary, pronunciation, grammar, and conversational Spanish during small group instruction and independent work with Spanish language materials.
-Students also gain exposure to the variety of Spanish and Latin American cultures and traditions that exist throughout the world.
+All Robert Frost Public Charter School students also benefit from language instruction and the integration of the foreign languages within the core curriculum.
+Students also gain exposure to the variety of different cultures and traditions that exist throughout the world.
 Speaking a second language is an important skill in today’s global economy and having an appreciation of different cultures will serve our students well as they make their way through our increasingly global society.

 EXTRA CURRICULAR EXPERIENCES